-Procedure: Making an observation !!!NEVER LOOK DIRECTLY AT THE SUN!!!
+How to make an observation !!!NEVER LOOK DIRECTLY AT THE SUN!!!

 - 1. Pick a location that gives you a clear view of the western horizon.
 Your data will be better if you use the same location for each observation. - 2.
 Find west using a compass or a local street that you are positive runs east/west. - Pick a landmark on the horizon that is as close to due west as possible.
 Use this landmark every time you observe so that you don't have to relocate west for every observation. - 4.
-Using your ruler, measure the angle (in centimeters) between due west and your landmark.
-Calculate the Azimuth of your landmark (see steps 8 and 9 for more details.
-In this case the number is negative if it is to the left of WEST).
-Record this number on your data sheet.
-You only need to do this once.

-- To make an observation of sunset, wait until it has just sunk below the horizon, noting its final position.
-DO NOT LOOK DIRECTLY AT THE SUN. - Use your ruler to measure the angle between your landmark and sunset.
-You will do this for every observation. - 7.
-Use the sheet provided on the web page (an example appears here) to record your observation including the date, time, ruler reading, and comments about the current conditions (cloudy, clear, hazy etc.) If the sun is to the left of your landmark, write down the ruler reading as negative; if to the right it should be positive. - Calculate the Angle from your ruler reading by multiplying by your Personal Conversion Factor (from Lab 1: Measuring the Sky).
-Be sure to keep the negative or positive sign!
-Record this number in the Angle column of your data sheet. - 9.
-Calculate the actual Azimuth from your measured Angle and the Azimuth of your Landmark as follows:
+Using your ruler, measure the angle between due west and your landmark.
+Record this number on your data sheet. - 4.
+To make an observation of sunset, wait until it has just sunk below the horizon, noting its final.
+DO NOT LOOK DIRECTLY AT THE SUN. - 5.
+Use your ruler to measure the angle between your landmark and sunset. - 6.
+Use the sheet provided on the web page (an example appears here) to record your observation including the date, time, ruler reading, actual azimuth, and any comments about the current conditions (cloudy, clear, hazy etc.)